Jottinha/2FA-Email-Authentication/README.md

 1. Clone this repository to your local machine.

-2. Open the `index.html` file in your browser to access the login screen.
+2. Open the `index.html`, `confirma.html` and `registro.html` file in your browser to access the login, register and confirm screen.

-3. Interact with the login and registration screens to test the implemented features so far.
+3. Open http://localhost:8080/swagger-ui/index.html after start back-end to acces swagger documentation.

 ## Contribution